-The Apostle Paul states:
+The Apostle Paul states...

-Flee immorality.
+18 Flee immorality.
 Every other sin that a man commits is outside the body, but the immoral man sins against his own body.
-Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?
-For you have been bought with a price: therefore glorify God in your body.
+19 Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?
+20 For you have been bought with a price: therefore glorify God in your body. -

 1 Corinthians 6:18-20 (NASB)

 Sexual immorality of any sort is never to be tolerated - in or outside of marriage.
+We cannot ask God to bless that which He has never blessed.

 As believers, our bodies belong to God.
 They are not our own.
 Jesus Christ paid a high price, with His life, for you and me.
 As a result of His sacrifice and our receiving of His gift (Romans 6:23), we now have the Holy Spirit as a constant companion.